Theory of magnetic flux tubes in strong fields and the phenomenon of dark matter axions identical to solar axions: Introduction and motivation

-Below we try to explain how the ``invisible'' axions, being an insignificant part of DM, turn into axions of cold dark matter, which have almost no direct relation to the mysterious identity of dark matter in the Universe~\mbox{\cite{Bertone2010,Kolb1990}}, and thus, they are not a direct participant in the formation of halos of cold dark matter in galaxies.
-The main result is that the ``invisible'' axions of hot dark matter with high FSL (see left panel in Fig.~{\mbox{\ref{fig-rotating-axion}}}) predetermine the formation of asymmetry of baryons during the inflation of the Universe, and consequently, the halo of asymmetric cold dark matter (CDM) with low FSL, which arises as a bound state of Higgs boson dark matter\footnote{In contrast to the (incomplete) Standard Model, the Higgs-boson here is supposed to have integer weak isospin, which is consistent with the experimental data on its decay channels~\mbox{\cite{PDG2020}}.
+But the most remarkable fact is that the thermal production of axions by hot dark matter in the early Universe, where inflation occurs before PQ-symmetry breaking, happens through the increasing rate of axion production and leads to a large number of axions with masses greatly exceeding $3.2 \cdot 10^{-2}~eV$, i.e. about $1~eV$.
+Therefore, the thermally produced axions (with $\Omega_{HDM-axion} \sim 0.31$, see left panel in Fig.~\ref{fig-axion-inflation}) dominate the population of relic axions, and during the inflation, due to the energy of the axion field, the hot dark matter axions are converted to other fields and generate particles.
+The latter manifest themselves as the excess of baryons ($\Omega_{baryon} \sim 0.049$) over antibaryons (see e.g.~\cite{Domcke2020}), and also in the form of asymmetric CDM Higgs\footnote{In contrast to the (incomplete) Standard Model, the Higgs-boson here is supposed to have integer weak isospin, which is consistent with the experimental data on its decay channels~\citep{PDG2020}.
 It is considered as a bound state of $W^+$ and $W^-$ bosons -- the particles with weak isospin of 1.
 Since the weak isospin of gauge bosons is equal to unity, the bound state can have a weak isospin of 2, 1 or 0.
 The state with zero isospin obviously cannot take part in weak interactions.
 It has zero electric charge and does not consist of strongly inteacting particles.
 Therefore, such a state can interact only gravitationally.
 On the other hand, it has all the theoretical properties of the Higgs boson.
-For example, in the model of multiparticle fields, the spontaneous symmetry breaking is NOT postulated as in the Standard Model (see~\mbox{\cite{Ptashynskiy2019}}), but is obtained as a result of the dynamic equations of the model, as a result of which it has a nonzero vacuum value.
-Due to these properties, it can be considered as a candidate for dark matter~\mbox{\cite{Merkotan2018,Ptashynskiy2019}}.} (see~\mbox{\cite{Merkotan2018,Ptashynskiy2019}}).
-As of the period after inflation (up to the present time), some remnants of the ``invisible'' axions turn into CDM, but almost without participation of the CDM axions in the ADM halo (see~\mbox{\cite{RusovDarkUniverse2021}}.
+For example, in the model of multiparticle fields, the spontaneous symmetry breaking is NOT postulated as in the Standard Model (see~\cite{Merkotan2017,Merkotan2018,Ptashynskiy2019}), but is obtained as a result of the dynamic equations of the model, as a result of which it has a nonzero vacuum value.
+Due to these properties, it can be considered as a candidate for dark matter~\citep{Merkotan2017,Merkotan2018,Ptashynskiy2019}.} (see right panel in Fig.~\ref{fig-axion-inflation}) and the formation of some remnant thermalized axions with mass $3.2 \cdot 10^{-2}~eV$ involved in the CDM Higgs halo.
+We also know~\cite{RusovDarkUniverse2021} that the asymmetry of the CDM Higgs boson~\cite{Merkotan2017,Merkotan2018,Ptashynskiy2019} with a mass of $\sim$5~GeV (see Fig.~6 in~\cite{Vincent2016}) and a high density $\Omega_{CDM-Higgs} \sim 0.26$ forms in the final stage of inflationary Universe and exists till nowadays.